Representation homology of topological spaces: Representation cohomology and a non-abelian Dennis trace map

 \section{Representation cohomology and a non-abelian Dennis trace map}

-\la{sec8} In this section, we identify representation homology as the Hochschild-Mitchell (hyper)homology of a certain bifunctor on the category of finitely generated free groups $ \mathfrak{G} $ with values in chain complexes of $k$-vector spaces.
+\la{sec8} In this section, we define representation homology and cohomology with coefficients in an arbitrary bifunctor on the category of finitely generated free groups $ \mathfrak{G} $.
+Following the analogy with topological Hochschild homology, we construct a natural trace map relating representation homology to the stable homology of automorphism groups $ \Aut(\mathbb F_n) $ with twisted coefficients.